Ecogenomics/GTDBTk/README.md

 - To reduce the size of the output directory,
   - all intermediate_results folders ( in _identify,align,classify,infer_) are **now removed** after the end of the `classify_wf` and `de_novo_wf` pipelines.
 To keep intermediates files use the flag `--keep-intermediates`.
   - all msa output from the align step are now automatically archived (_.gz)_.
+- The summary files and failed genomes files are now the only files linked in the root directory of `classify_wf`.

 ## Documentation